adube/labs/README-POST.markdown

   the generator to connect both pages and automatically create the link to the other page accordingly.
 If both page names are the same, you don't need to use an id.
+* author: (recommended, string) The author of the article
 * created: (mandatory, timestamp string) The creation timestamp of the post.
   Used by the time sorter.
 * description: (mandatory, string) Description of the post